mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 The magistrate turned to me and asked, "Liffa, do you approve of Fajro's testimony?"

-"Only if Kip is allowed to speak as well."
+"Only if Kipnu is allowed to speak as well."

 "Yes, that would be fine."